Originally published on January 7, 2020, updated November 18, 2020

 ASIN variation misuses cases include, but are not limited to:

-For all the rules on duplicate ASINs, ASIN variations and more, visit the ASIN Creation Policy page in Seller Central.
+For all the rules on duplicate ASINs, ASIN variations, and more, visit the ASIN Creation Policy page in Seller Central.
+To fully understand ASIN variations, we suggest you take a peek at ecommerceChris's blog post on the topic.

 The full process for recalls, in addition to the information you need to include in your Letter of Compliance, is on the Recalled Products page in Seller Central.

-This has been a rundown of the main pages linked to from the code of conduct page, but not a full list of all the Terms of Service you must adhere to as a seller on the Amazon marketplace.
-It was simply our intent to share with you a one-stop place where you could review the ABCs of Amazon TOS.
+This has been a rundown of the Amazon Code of Conduct page and related Amazon selling policies.
+Note that this is not a full list of all the guidelines you must adhere to as an Amazon seller — it was simply our intent to share with you a one-stop place where you could review the ABCs of Amazon TOS.

-Of course, you should bookmark the Selling Policies and the Seller Code of Conduct Page and refer back to it often to make sure Amazon hasn't made any changes or updates to the page, and to make sure you are always following Amazon's Terms of Service.
+Of course, you should bookmark the Selling Policies and Seller Code of Conduct Page and refer back to it often to make sure you're still in compliance and that Amazon hasn't made any changes or updates to the page.
+It's all about creating a seamless, safe, and wonderful customer experience.
+Happy selling!

-Please note: it is up to you, as a seller on the Amazon marketplace, to draw your own conclusions about TOS and how you should conduct your business.
+Please note: it is up to you, as a seller on the Amazon marketplace, to draw your own conclusions about Amazon policies and how you should conduct your business.
 We are attempting to provide a little clarity, but if you have questions you shouldn't hesitate to reach out to your contact at Amazon.
 These policies are subject to change.

-Originally published on January 7, 2020, updated November 18, 2020
+Originally published on January 7, 2020, updated October 1, 2024

 This post is accurate as of the date of publication.
 Some features and information may have changed due to product updates or Amazon policy changes.